reduxjs/redux/docs/tutorials/essentials/part-6-performance-normalization.md

 - How to create memoized selector functions with `createSelector`
 - Patterns for optimizing component rendering performance
 - How to use `createEntityAdapter` to store and update normalized data
+- How to use `createListenerMiddleware` for reactive logic

 :::